tyler-frazier/dsbook/src/about.md

 # About the author

 Tyler Frazier ([tyler-frazier.github.io]()) is a Lecturer in the Data Science program at the College of William & Mary, USA.
-Previously he held academic positions at the Santa Fe Institute, the Technical University of Berlin and the Center for Development Research in Bonn.
+His research and teaching focus on the intersection of human development processes and the data paradigm.
+Data science methods are used to investigage geospatial human development processes to understand our complex and adapting social and economic system.
+Prior to his inagural role in the newly formed Data Science program at William & Mary, Tyler held academic positions at the Santa Fe Institute, the Technical University of Berlin and the Center for Development Research in Bonn.

-Dr. Frazier has worked in

-Dr. Frazier has taught

-Dr. Frazier received his bachelor's in architectural history from the Savannah College of Art & Design, his master's in city and regional planning from the Georgia Institute of Technology and his Ph.D. in geography from the University of Bonn, Germany.
+Dr. Frazier received his Ph.D. in geography from the University of Bonn, Germany, his master's in city and regional planning from the Georgia Institute of Technology and his bachelor's in architectural history from the Savannah College of Art & Design.